Development

 Compilation

-Build the application for the actual platform:
+Build the application for the current platform:

 make miniflux

-To define a specific version number:
+To specify a version number:

 make miniflux VERSION=2.0.29

-# Build all binaries for all supported platforms
+# Build binaries for all supported platforms

 make build